 Hearing and Visual Impairment Enhanced Mainstream Provision

 Preston Primary School is built upon a foundation of holistic excellence for all.
 We believe this can only be achieved where all members of staff take responsibility for progress of all pupils, including those with SEND, not just academically but socially and emotionally.
-We have three members of staff who have the relevant SENDCo qualification or experience, one of whom is the head teacher.
+We have two members of staff who have the relevant SENDCo qualification or experience, one of whom is the executive head teacher.

 At Preston we are fully committed to inclusive education and we have challenged our thinking and the way we approach integration and inclusion in a mainstream environment.
 Having a hearing or a visual impairment does not need to be a barrier to learning.
 With the correct support, resources and intervention we believe that all children can cope well and can meet their potential in a mainstream environment.
 Our success in gaining the Enhanced Mainstream Provision has deepened our breadth of understanding technology, practical support and type of intervention we can offer to ensure that the children’s needs are not a barrier to accessing high quality teaching and learning in a mainstream environment.
 We are excited to continue learning and developing our skills and expertise as a team as we welcome the children into our provision.